Companion Planting

 Similar names: Cordons pierreux, stone bunds.

 Stone lines are stones grouped in the shape of a line and placed along contours.
 The stones can be of different sizes.
 The goal of these lines is to conserve the soil and reduce runoff, as they are used to slow down water runoff and break its velocity.
 Hence, they increase infiltration and retain sediment and seeds to make water and nutrients available for crops.
 Stone lines are most suitable for water harvesting on slightly sloping plains (up to 5%) in semi-arid regions.
-For slopes starting from 5%, stone bunds can be used (see eyebrow terraces).
+For slopes starting from 5%, stone bunds can be used (see Eyebrow Terraces).

 Stone lines are an easy and cheap intervention if stones are available in the immediate surroundings.
 This intervention is widely used in Africa, both in dry and humid areas.
 Moreover, stone lines are often used in combination with Zai Pits intervention for the rehabilitation of degraded and crusted lands.
-It is applied in semi-arid areas, on sandy and loamy soils where the slope is lower than 5%.
+It is applied in semi-arid areas, on sandy and loamy soils where the slope is lesser than 5%.
 A great example can be seen in Niger, where the combination of the two techniques is applied to capture runoff, making infiltration more efficient and improving nutrient availability.
 The pits have a diameter of 20-30 cm, and a depth of 20-25 cm and are spaced about 1 m apart in each direction.
 Stone lines are spaced 20-25 m apart on slopes of 2-5%.
-With this layout stone lines are quite small, usually, three stones wide and only one stone high and they are placed, along the contour lines, by hand.
+With this layout, stone lines are usually quite small, three stones wide and only one stone high, and they are placed by hand along the contour lines.
 Very often grass grows between the stones leading to a greater infiltration and helping the accumulation of fertile sediments.
 Maintenance-wise, stone lines need to be repaired annually, in particular after heavy precipitation events.

 Terracing

 Terracing is a method of farming and soil conservation on hills and sloped lands.
 It was traditionally used by the Incas and is widely practised around the world today.
-It involves the building of platforms, and forming step-like structures along a slope.
+It involves the building of platforms and forming step-like structures along a slope.
 The main goal of bench terraces is to periodically interrupt the slope of the terrain with flat sections; this helps to decrease the speed of water runoff, significantly reducing soil erosion and surface runoff.
 By slowing down water speed, this intervention stops the washing away of topsoil containing important nutrients and promotes better water infiltration and soil moisture.
 The flat benches of the terraces create more effective and productive areas to farm on steep terrain.

 There are two main types of terracing techniques: graded terracing and level terracing.
 With graded terracing, the slope can vary along the length of the terrace to direct water in the desired direction; this is especially useful for less permeable land.
 With level terracing, the terraces follow a contour line and do not vary in slope along this line, this ensures that water is more evenly distributed along the terrace.
 Stone or wooden walls are often used to hold terraces in place, although a simple earth wall without supporting material can be used with slopes and terraces on the smaller side.
 This intervention is similar to Fanya Juu and Fanya Chini which are specific types of terraces.

 Terracing offers several ecological and socioeconomic benefits.
 Ecologically, it prevents soil erosion by slowing water flow, allowing it to infiltrate the soil and retain valuable topsoil, which is essential for agriculture.
 Terracing also manages water more effectively by evenly distributing it across levels, conserving water, reducing irrigation needs, and promoting nutrient cycling.
 It creates diverse habitats for various plant and animal species, enhancing biodiversity.
-Additionally, terracing stabilizes slopes, reducing the risk of landslides by minimizing soil pressure and movement, especially in regions with wet seasons.
+Additionally, terracing stabilises slopes, reducing the risk of landslides by minimizing soil pressure and movement, especially in regions with wet seasons.
 Socioeconomically, terracing increases land productivity on slopes, allowing for larger crop beds and easier use of machinery, thus boosting agricultural efficiency.

 Vegetative Lines